Recreation Without Barriers

 Funding is available for individuals, community organizations and accessibility grants.

 Visit jumpstart.canadiantire.ca to apply and check out the fund guidelines for more information.

 For more information call 1-844-YES-PLAY

 Wishing you Wellness

-The Wishing You Wellness Program is a partnered program with the Tri-Leisure Centre, funded by the Wishing Wells around our community.
+The Wishing You Wellness Program is a partnered program with the Tri-Community Health & Wellness Foundation and the TransAlta Tri-Leisure Centre.
+The program is funded by donations to the Foundation.
 This is a subsidized program for community members wanting to attend the TransAlta Tri-Leisure Centre but who may require financial assistance to do so.
 To date, the program has helped over 500 individuals and families.

 Supporting Our Youth